Sorebit/sorebit.github.io/content/notes/site_setup.md

 - `/folder/` - OK
 - `/folder/index` - OK

-Two solutions come to mind.

-### Solution 1 (current):
+### Current solution

-Currently, articles are structured like so:
+To overcome this, output is structured like so:

 ```
-articles
+output
 ├── category_1
 │   ├── index.html
 │   └── <other posts>